 Waste Management Phoenix Open Pro-Ams (1996-Present)

-Grayhawk Golf Club has hosted pro-am golf events as part of the Waste Management Phoenix Open (formerly FBR Open) on both the Talon and Raptor Courses since 1996.
+Grayhawk Golf Club has hosted pro-am golf events as part of the Phoenix Open for a number of years since 1996.

 Andersen Consulting World Championship of Golf (1995, 1997 & 1998)